TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/GlobalTypo3Options/Index.rst

 The email address defined here will receive notifications, whenever an attempt to login to the Install Tool is made.
-TYPO3 will also send a warning whenever more than 3 failed backend login attempts (regardless of user) are detected within one hour.
+TYPO3 will also send a warning whenever more than three failed backend login attempts (regardless of the user) are detected within one hour.

 The default value is an empty string.